thingdom/node-neo4j/README.md

 }
 ```

 (The `_id` properties refer to Neo4j's internal IDs.
-These can be convenient for debugging, but their use otherwise — especially externally — is discouraged.)
+These can be convenient for debugging, but their usage otherwise — especially externally — is discouraged.)

-If you don't need to know Neo4j IDs, node labels, or relationship types, you can pass `lean: true` to get back *just* properties, for a potential performance gain.
+If you don't need to know Neo4j IDs, node labels, or relationship types, you can pass **`lean: true`** to get back *just* properties, for a potential performance gain.

 ```js
 db.cypher({